 In December 2008, the Competitiveness Council adopted a 2020 vision for the ERA.
 According to the opening statement of this vision, all players should benefit from: the ‘fifth freedom’, introducing the free circulation of researchers, knowledge and technology across the ERA; attractive conditions for carrying out research and investing in R & D intensive sectors; Europe-wide scientific competition, together with the appropriate level of cooperation and coordination.
 The 2020 vision for the ERA is part of the wider picture of Europe’s 2020 strategy for smart, sustainable and inclusive growth.

-In November 2011 the European Commission presented a successor for the 7th Framework Programme by announcing Horizon 2020, an EUR 80 000 million programme for investment in research and innovation, implementing the innovation union.
+In November 2011, the European Commission presented a successor for the 7th framework programme by announcing Horizon 2020, a programme for investing nearly EUR 80 000 million in research and innovation, implementing the innovation union.
 Horizon 2020 focuses on turning scientific breakthroughs into innovative goods and services that have the potential to provide business opportunities and change people’s lives for the better.
 Running from 2014 to 2020 this programme is part of the EU’s drive to create new growth and jobs in Europe.

 Further Eurostat information